 Originally founded and developed by the AABC Commissioning Group (ACG), the EMP program was created by experts in both energy management and analysis and commissioning.
 EMA firmly believes that commissioning processes are essential to ensuring that energy conservation measures (ECMs) are implemented properly so that their benefits persist.
 The training we provide in the EMP program fully integrates these Cx principles (including EBCx) into all programs.
 In fact, all of our EMP seminar trainers are also ACG’s certified Commissioning Authorities (CxAs).

-EMP certification is available to a wide range of industry professionals who are responsible for managing and continually improving energy performance in commercial buildings.
+EMP certification is available to a wide range of experienced industry professionals who are responsible for managing and continually improving energy performance in commercial buildings.

 Who is an EMP?